Joseph-I-Jess/cs140u_spring_2024/README.md

 ---

 ### 2. Class Time-space:
-1.  **Note**: This class is delivered in a flexible format (you will not need to attend live sessions).
-2.  **Lecture + demo + lab**: asynchronous with additional meeting options when needed, see Moodle for details
+1.  **Lecture + demo + lab**: asynchronous with additional meeting options when needed, see Moodle for details

 ---